gschmutz/bigdata-spark-workshop/08-sql-on-bigdata/README.md

 GROUP BY country;
 ```

-## Query Federation using Presto
+## Query Federation using Trino

-With the `pg_airport_t` table available in the Postgresql and the `flights_t` available in the Object Store through Hive Metastore, we can finally use Presto's query federation capabilities to join the two tables using a `SELECT ...
+With the `pg_airport_t` table available in the Postgresql and the `flights_t` available in the Object Store through Hive Metastore, we can finally use Trino's query federation capabilities to join the two tables using a `SELECT ...
 FROM ...
 LEFT JOIN` statement:

 ```sql